MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 Joint Sensor Board
 ==================

-The MYO-Joints are equiped with an absolute position sensors.
+The MYO-Joints are equiped with absolute position sensors.
 An interface board (joint sensor board) is mounted on each joint as shown in :numref:`EAESS_second-figure`.
 The joint position is sent to the MYO-Ganglion via CAN.
 The joint sensor board reads the magnetic